Octets/SeaGoatVision/INSTALL.md

 SeaGoatVision
 =============
 SeaGoatVision is a vision server to develop and execute filter on different media.
-This Vision Serveur is tested on OpenCV 2.4.5 with Python 2.7 on Fedora 18, Ubuntu 12.04 and Arch Linux.
+This Vision Server is tested on OpenCV 2.4.5 with Python 2.7 on Fedora 18, Ubuntu 12.04, Arch Linux and OSX 10.9.

 Requirements
 ------------